 Thanks again for joining us.

 Tim came to Droid Life first as a casual reader, but quickly found himself dominating our comment strings all while turning into a Droid Life commenting celebrity.
 In fact, Mr. Tato became the resident tech support master and it only seemed fitting that he take his skills onto the actual site.
 He’s one of the rocks to this great community we have here at DL and says he wouldn’t trade it for anything except maybe a 2GHz Droid with 45 hours of talk time.

 You can also find Tim in San Francisco playing guitar in his band Abriel or in the dark corner of a pub sipping back local or foreign brews.

-Eric Rees / Writer
+Eric Rees / Contributor

 After being frustrated with his numerous Blackberries, Eric moved to the OG Droid and it was love at first touch.
 The fad turned into a hobby and then into a lifestyle as Eric upgraded to a D2, and now has a D3.
 He is the type of guy to see someone running a DX with 2.2 on it, go up to them and show them how to pull the OTA down.

 Eric is a student of Journalism at Indiana University and hopes to pursue a career in tech or video game journalism.
 If you have connections to either of those two, be sure to let him know.